 The xDT is then used to compensate for gaps in instrumentation with smart virtual sensors.
 To detect leakages or other failures.
 To perform smart model-enabled predictive maintenance and to collect smart data to further enhance the design and the operation of the system.

 The connection between the executable digital twin and the physical system is based on the Open Platform Communications Unified Architecture (OPC UA) standard and is as simple as using dedicated OPC UA components that enable the simulation models to connect to the outside world directly from within the application.
 Additionally, a real-time controller ensures the model consistently runs in real-time and is in sync with the physical system.

-It is all well and good to tell you about this capability and how great it is for your organisation. but what if I could show you?
+It is all well and good to tell you about this capability and how great it is for your organization.
+But what if I could show you?
 We here at Simcenter don’t just want to create a capability, we want to extensively test it.
 With our simulation-based capabilities, this is achieved through validation exercises.
 But how do you test a connection to physical hardware?

 Well, that is easy, you create a testing facility.
 Using this we intend to show you a handful of use cases for this capability over a series of blogs and communications.
 The first of which is designed to whet your appetite with an overview of this facility and what it can achieve when coupled to an xDT.

-The testing facility is shown above and while it is certainly compact, due to its nature of being portable, it can be used to validate several important operating scenarios.
+The testing facility is shown above.
+While it is certainly compact as it is portable, it can be used to validate several important operating scenarios.
 The first being virtual sensing.